cariaso/elastic-flask-baseline/README.md

 elastic-flask-baseline
 ======================

-A baseline Flask application suitable for use on Amazon Elastic Beanstalk.
+A baseline Flask + Amazon FPS application suitable for use on Amazon Elastic Beanstalk.

 The code here is kept as minimal as possible, while still demonstrating the critical points/differences that running on Elastic Beanstalk requires.